phac-nml/quasitools/docs/complexity.md

 This option is only available when running the tool in BAM mode.

-Using this option allows user defined filter size between 0 and 100, haplotypes under the filter size  will be removed from the positional list produced by running the command.
+Using this option allows for a user defined filter size between 0 and 100, haplotypes under the filter size will be removed from the positional list produced by running the command.

 ### OUTPUT FILE